A universal characterization of the curved homotopy Lie and associative operads

 \subsection{Acknowledgements}

 We would like to thank Alexander Berglund, Coline Emprin, Hugo Pourcelot, Alex Takeda, and Bruno Vallette for useful discussions.
+We would also like to thank the referee for their insightful and useful remarks, and in particular for asking about a symmetric version of \cref{bracket acyclicity}.
 The work of the authors is supported by Novo Nordisk Foundation grant NNF20OC0066298, Villum Fonden Villum Investigator grant 37814, and Danish National Research Foundation grant DNRF157.
 GLA was supported by the Andrew Sisson Fund and the Australian Research Council Future Fellowship FT210100256.